synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/MiddlewareHelpers.md

 ---

 Helper functions for checking what changed during middleware execution.
-These helpers track all cumulative changes from the initial action and all previous middlewares.
+These helpers track all cumulative changes from the initial state update and all previous middlewares.

 ## Properties